mghpcc/SciEdge/README.md

 I have provided example configs in the `etc` dir for both Ubuntu style apache2.conf and RHEL style httpd.

-The only changes needed for either should be to sed replace `<hostname>` with your actual hostname.
+The only changes needed for either should be to sed (or edit in a text editor) replace `<hostname>` with your actual hostname.

 You may also need to change the pathing to your hosts ssl keys if not using letsencrypt like I am in this example.